bbauska/Coursera-Bootstrap/readme.md

 		> JavaScript components, which can be leveraged to write JavaScript
 		> code to control the behavior of these components.

 	c.
-Then we\'ll review CSS pre-processing language is like <b>LESS</b> and
+Then we&apos;ll review CSS pre-processing language is like <b>LESS</b> and
 		<b>Sass</b>.

 	d.
-Then, <b>finally</b>, we\'ll look at how we can build and deploy our website using <b>NPM scripts</b> or <b>task runners</b> like <b>Grunt</b>
+Then, <b>finally</b>, we&apos;ll look at how we can build and deploy our website using <b>NPM scripts</b> or <b>task runners</b> like <b>Grunt</b>
 		and <b>Gulp</b>.

 This should take you all the way to the final assignment in this course.
-I hope you will have a lot of fun doing the various parts of this course and also enjoy the exercises that you\'ll encounter at each stage that enable you to better understand various aspects of the Bootstrap web UI framework.</p>
+I hope you will have a lot of fun doing the various parts of this course and also enjoy the exercises that you&apos;ll encounter at each stage that enable you to better understand various aspects of the Bootstrap web UI framework.</p>